Public-Health-Scotland/GitHub-guidance/README.md

 ## Workflow
 For writing and editing code, we recommend using the **GitHub Flow** method of working (see image below).
 This is a branch-based workflow and involves keeping the master branch clean and 'production ready' at all times.
 This means that the code is fully functional i.e. ready to be deployed if the project is a Shiny app or runs correctly if it is an analytical piece of work.
 When making changes to a repository, analysts should create a branch per person, carry out the required changes and then merge these back to the master branch via a pull request.
 Pull requests should be approved by at least one collaborator - we recommend you assign a specific reviewer(s) to check your work.
 In order to ensure that the master branch remains 'production ready' we also recommend that changes are tested by the reviewer before approving.
 GitHub provides excellent functionality for dialogue between collaborators on a pull request, until all are happy with the final code.
 There is no need to have lots of long-living branches - in other words, after a specific change or set of changes have been made and merged back into the master branch, delete your personal branch.

+> **Warning** - ensure that confidential information, such as passwords and secrets, are never committed using git.
+For more information about security practice, see [Security](#security) below.

 ![](https://i.imgur.com/LVTwlEE.png)
 *Original image from https://guides.github.com/introduction/flow/*